Why I Chose to Write Instead of Chasing a "Real Job"

 • What presence requires

-It allows this story to continue without pretending the math doesn't matter.
+Support helps this story continue without pretending the tradeoffs do not exist.

 Thank You for Understanding the Reality

-If you support this work, you're not endorsing avoidance.
+If you support this work, you are not endorsing avoidance.

 • The cost of childcare